TODOvue/todovue-demo-old/README.md

   <tv-demo :component="component" :variants="demos" :demoStyle="demoStyle"></tv-demo>
 </template>
 ```
-And you send that object to the component
+You can send the colors for both `dark` and `light`, these values are optional, so you can send only one or not send any, then it will take the default color

 ## Development
 Clone the repository